learn-co-curriculum/phase-5-portfolio-project/README.md

-# So You're About to Enter Mod 5
+# So You're About to Enter Phase 5

 It is time.
 Your final project for this course.
 This is the capstone project that you’ll be showing off to demonstrate all the things that you’ve learned so far.
 This is awesome.